x86txt/portfolio/proposals/cyware/README.md

 ### :repeat: Standard<a id='supportstan'></a>

 Standard support will be handled by a set of well-organized knowledgebase articles.
 By going with two well known packaging solutions - OVA and container - the bulk of the support burden will be in the up-front generation of a comprehensive knowledge base.
 However, this can be built-out concurrently with the provisioning and deployment of our testing environment to make better use of our staff's time.
-I'm a firm believer that if you put the effort into making your documentation useful, do not let it 'rot' and become stale, and make is visually pleasing, people will use it.
+I'm a firm believer that if you put the effort into making your documentation useful, do not let it 'rot' and become stale, and make it visually pleasing, people will use it.

 For building the knowledgebase, I would recommend GitBook.
 They utilize a git-like collaboration flow and provide hosting as part of the package, offloading that responsibility from the Cyware staff.
 However, if Cyware has an existing tool for public documentation, I would recommend we utilize that to avoid duplication of effort that comes with the maintenance of two independent systems, and would also serve to keep our external communication presented in a more unified manner.

-By including an observability stack, we can include relevant dashboards and generate alerts for known problematic situations, surfacing those to the client themselves, before they develop into an issue that results in application failure.
+Finally, by including an observability stack, we can build a set of relevant dashboards and generate alerts for known problematic situations, surfacing those to the client themselves with suggested courses of action to resolve, before they develop into an issue that results in application failure or contacting Cyware Staff.

 ***
 ### :necktie: White Glove Service<a id='supportwhite'></a>